majkamichal/naivebayes/README.md

 # Classification
 head(naive_bayes_via_superml$predict(iris))
+#> Warning: predict.naive_bayes(): More features in the newdata are provided
+#> as there are probability tables in the object.
+Calculation is performed
+#> based on features to be found in the tables.
 #> [1] setosa setosa setosa setosa setosa setosa
 #> Levels: setosa versicolor virginica

 # Posterior probabilites
 head(naive_bayes_via_superml$predict(iris, type = "prob"))
+#> Warning: predict.naive_bayes(): More features in the newdata are provided
+#> as there are probability tables in the object.
+Calculation is performed
+#> based on features to be found in the tables.
 #>      setosa   versicolor    virginica
 #> [1,]      1 2.981309e-18 2.152373e-25
 #> [2,]      1 3.169312e-17 6.938030e-25